ashleygraf101/ashleygraf101/README.md

 ### Hi there 👋

 🌱 I'm a software tester.
 In a former life I was a digital marketer, and we do more UAT testing than you might think.
-So that was how I discovered what I wanted to do next.
+That was how I discovered what I wanted to do next.

-🔭 I've been moving out of marketing for a while.
-My most recent project was a website for a cupcake bakery.
+🔭 As part of my move out of marketing, my most recent project was a website for a celebrity cupcake bakery.
 I've also worked in ecommerce for a coffee distribution company.

 ⚡ Fun fact: The first thing I ever tested was the battery pack on a solar electric car.
 It was where I first thought abour quality and safety.
 As a participant in the 2015 World Solar Challenge, I ran Sunswift's social media during that race, and helped out the electrical team during the leadup to the race.